Ghosts of Albion

-Ghosts of Albion is a series of fantasy films, books and role-playing games created by Amber Benson and Christopher Golden.
+Ghosts of Albion is a series of fantasy films, radio plays, books and role-playing games created by Amber Benson and Christopher Golden.
 Set in England, the storyline focuses on two siblings, Tamara and William Swift.
 The series started as an animated web movie series on the BBC's website and has now spawned two book adaptations and two novels and a role-playing game.